christiansalvatore/Salvatore-509/README.md

 >Salvatore, C. et al. (2015).
 Magnetic resonance imaging biomarkers for the early diagnosis of Alzheimer's disease: a machine learning approach.
 Frontiers in Neuroscience, 9. doi: 10.3389/fnins.2015.00307.

 ### ADNI policy
 ADNI data cannot be publicly shared by private users.
 It was not possible to directly upload data in this repository.
-However, feel free to <a href="mailto:christian.salvatore.ibfm.cnr.it">contact me</a> if you need more information about how to access data or about data used in the original paper by Salvatore et al.
+However, feel free to <a href="mailto:christian.salvatore@ibfm.cnr.it">contact me</a> if you need more information about how to access data or about data used in the original paper by Salvatore et al.

 Remember to follow the [ADNI data sharing and publication policy](http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_DSP_Policy.pdf), if you are going to publish a work in which data from the ADNI database were used.